NewGen Training Series

 • The commercial collection matrix captures the full range of service combinations that generate billing units

-Next: With costs allocated and billing units counted, we can finally calculate the per-unit rates.
+Next: With costs allocated and billing units counted, we can calculate the per-unit rates.

 With allocations complete and billing units determined, we can now calculate the cost per unit of service.
 This is the step where all the analysis comes together into actual rate-ready numbers.